Hitesh-Nagothu/React-Music-App/README.md

-# Getting Started with Create React App
+# React MUSIC Player

+Credits: Thanks to http://chillhop.com/ for the songs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).